Ecuador default flag

 PUBLIC PARTICIPATION

-The Council is comprised of seven counselors and seven substitutes.
-The counselors then select a president, who serves as the Council’s legal representative.
-All counselors must be citizens with experience in social organizations, citizen participation, and the fight against corruption, or come from a profession that demonstrates civic commitment and defense of the general interest.
-The counselors may not have been members, adherents, or leaders of political parties or political movements during the previous five years.
+The Council consists of seven members and seven alternates.
+From among its members, the counselors elect a president, who serves as the Council’s legal representative.
+Counselors must be Ecuadorian citizens with experience in social organizations, citizen participation, or anti-corruption efforts, or have a professional background that demonstrates civic commitment and defense of the public interest.
+They may not have been members, adherents, or leaders of political parties or political movements in the five years prior to their appointment.

 BARRIERS TO FORMATION

-3. The organization must submit the nationality, general data, and identity cards of all its members to the registry.
+3. Submission of the nationality, personal data, and identity cards of all members to the registry.

 Dissolution

-Article 19 of Decree No.193 maintained two restrictive provisions related to dissolution of social organizations, including “deviating from the purposes and objectives for which it was constituted” and “engaging in partisan politics activities”, which are reserved for political parties and movements registered within National Electoral Council.
+Article 19 of Decree No. 193 preserved two broad grounds for dissolving social organizations: “deviating from the purposes and objectives for which it was constituted” and “engaging in partisan politics activities,” which are legally reserved for registered political parties and movements.

 BARRIERS TO OPERATIONS

-2. The state can control the transfer of public funds to a CSO.
+• The state may control the transfer of public funds to CSOs;

 Barriers to International Contact